alepintaudi/music-generation/README.md

 A5
 E5

-Code to generate the vocabulary of notes:
+Code to generate the vocabulary of notes and chords:

     def get_notes(n=-1):
     """ Get all the notes and chords from the midi files in the ./midi_songs directory """